carlosplf/br_data_inspector/backend/README.md

 }
 ```

 Running `run.py --createlists` will create all the entities lists, rankings and indexes necessary to run the full software.
-This lists are basically
+These lists are basically
-consolidations of the already collected data, and avoid the software to process all the data everytime that the API/Frontend requests for the list of
+consolidations of the already collected data, and avoid the software to process all the data everytime that the API/Frontend requests the list of
 all entities, for example.
 The lists are saved into a **RedisDB** instance, and not at the MongoDB.

 ### Modules: